-Cannabis-based treatment provides the hope that patients can achieve positive therapeutic results without negative side effects.
-As it stands at the moment, cannabis-based treatment such as CBD oil has a positive side effect profile, which is one of the many reasons for its popularity.
+The cannabis-based treatment provides hope that patients can achieve positive therapeutic results without negative side effects.
+As it stands at the moment, cannabis-based treatment such as CBD oil has a positive side effect profile, which is one of the many reasons for their popularity.

 Does CBD Oil Work For Bursitis?